-I try to keep a maximum of 40 games with expansions, due to both storage space and funding, and so as i invest in new games, i contribute from ones that have had a good run in my collection and went out of favour.
+I try to keep a maximum of 40 games with expansions, due to both storage space and funding issues, and so as i invest in new games, i contribute from ones that have had a good run in my collection and are out of favour.
 I have to be quite ruthless, so this is a list of the games that i have removed from my lists and sold during 2019, with some quick thoughts on why.

 Eldritch Horror & Elder Sign – two co-operative games with the Cthulhu theme, i am still really fond of Eldritch Horror and really like the co-operative adventure it brings, and i am sure i will occasionally decide i would like to replay it.
-It’s card story text is not always joined up in context with the game you are playing, and i do prefer Darkest Night 2nd Edition and Runebound 3rd Edition as threat countdown co-operative games for their theme and gameplay.
-I am ultimately more invested in fantasy than horror genres but i may yet regret parting with Eldritch Horror.
+It’s card story text is not always joined up in context with the game you are playing, and i prefer Darkest Night 2nd Edition and Runebound 3rd Edition as threat countdown co-operative games for their general theme and gameplay, but I may yet regret parting with Eldritch Horror.
 Elder Sign is a smaller box dice based adventure game which is just not played much any more.

-Spirit Island – this is certainly one of the great co-operative games, a strategy game rather than an adventure i just did not tend to solo play it, and often the win mechanics can feel a little anticlimactic at times.
-The card play and player boards are lovely, and as my friend does have a copy we can play occasionally, but i wanted to re-purchase Dungeon Alliance after receiving the kickstarter story expansions, and here i find the card drafting a little more engaging for solo play.
+Spirit Island – this is certainly one of the great co-operative games, a strategy game rather than an adventure i just did not tend to solo play it, as often the win mechanics can feel a little anticlimactic at times.
+The card play and player boards are lovely though, but as my friend does have a copy we can play, i wanted to re-purchase Dungeon Alliance after receiving the kickstarter story expansions, where i find the card drafting a little more engaging for solo play.
 So it was a direct swap back as i had in fact sold Dungeon Alliance last year to fund Spirit Island.

 These sales have helped fund the return to my collection this year of Dungeon Alliance and Mage Knight, with a newcomer in Hexplore It and enabled me to kickstarter pledge for Altar Quest, Trudvang Legends and the forthcoming Oathsworn of the Deepwood.